Terradue/doc-tep-geohazards/source/overview/data-casting.rst

 I am a data provider, how can I proceed to get registered on GEP ?
 ------------------------------------------------------------------

-For the time period of the Platofrm Validation with early adopters, a data provider partner can interact very simply with the support team, in order to add a catalog entry on the platform.
+For the time period of the Platform Validation with early adopters, a data provider partner can interact very simply with the support team, in order to add a catalog entry on the platform.

 This is the minimum capability offered at this stage.